gpcservices/magento-backup-rollback/README.md

 ### Schedule backup with crontab

-Configure AWS for the user root
+Configure aws for the user root

 `aws configure`